Maximal dispersion of adaptive random walks: Link-exploration time

 \section{Link-exploration time}

 As mentioned in the MT, the ARW is characterized by a long warm-up time that prolongs the time to explore other links in the network.
 During the warm up, the ARW is localized in very few links (1 to 3) and by continuously crossing them it finely tunes the eigenvector centrality and the transition matrix estimate of the driven process in the visited portion of the graph, so as to set off an optimal exploration of the network.
-Indeed, once the warm up is over, the coverage time scaling exponent of the ARW is very similar to that of the MERW (see Fig.\ 3MT).
-In Fig.\ \ref{fig:ExplorationTime} we compare the link exploration time of MERW, URW, and ARW over the same networks considered in Fig.\ 2MT and in Fig.\ \ref{fig:ARWMERWURWNodes}.
+Indeed, once the warm up is over, the coverage time scaling exponent of the ARW is very similar to that of the MERW (see Fig.\ \deletetext{3 }2MT).
+In Fig.\ \ref{fig:ExplorationTime} we compare the link exploration time of MERW, URW, and ARW over the same networks considered in Fig.\ \deletetext{2 }1MT and in Fig.\ \ref{fig:ARWMERWURWNodes}.
 For each simulation, we save every time step in which the random walk explores a new link for the first time, and we plot them for a random instance of each process in Fig.\ \ref{fig:ExplorationTime}(a-c), while in Fig.\ \ref{fig:ExplorationTime}(d-f) we plot the medians, first and third quartiles, taken over $1000$ trajectories.
-Differently from Fig.\ (3)MT, here we can analyze how the discovery rate of the process decreases or increases while the network is discovered highlighting the temporal extension of the warm-up time as well as the number of links involved.
+Differently from Fig.\ \deletetext{3 }2MT, here we can analyze how the discovery rate of the process decreases or increases while the network is discovered highlighting the temporal extension of the warm-up time as well as the number of links involved.
 As mentioned, this warm-up time is responsible for the longer---of about $10^2$ to $10^4$ steps---link coverage time of the ARW with respect to MERW and URW.